|Nutrition Facts (per serving)|

 Remove the salmon from the brine (discard the brine).
 Rinse the salmon with clean water and let it drain.
 Pat dry with paper towels.

 Spray dehydrator racks with vegetable oil.
 Place salmon strips on racks with enough space between them so they aren't touching each other so air can circulate.
 Sprinkle with cayenne pepper to taste.
-Dry to desired doneness according to dehydrator manufacturer's recommendations.
+Dry to the desired doneness according to dehydrator manufacturer's recommendations.

 The salmon jerky may also be dried in the oven on its lowest setting or in a smoker.
 The drying time could take 8 hours or more, depending on the method and how dry you like the jerky.
 Store in an airtight container.